Maroder1/openness/README.md

  1. Install TIA v15.1 professional, make sure openness is checked [default] [Link to TIA v15.1 trail](https://support.industry.siemens.com/cs/ww/en/view/109761045)

- 2. Right clik "My computer" -> Manage -> System tools -> Local users and groups - > Groups-> Double click “Siemens TIA Openness” and add your username
+ 2. Add your user to the Siemens TIA Opennesss Group as shown on page 27 [here](https://cache.industry.siemens.com/dl/files/163/109477163/att_926042/v1/TIAPortalOpennessenUS_en-US.pdf)

->HINT:
+ > How: Right clik "My computer" -> Manage -> System tools -> Local users and groups - > Groups-> Double click “Siemens TIA Openness” and add your username

-> Press Win + R on your keyboard and then type "lusrmgr.msc" and hit Enter.
+> HINT: Press Win + R on your keyboard and then type "lusrmgr.msc" and hit Enter.
  3. Edit the file path in the example file to match your installation of Siemens.Engineering.dll

 More details can be found in the Tia Openness [documentation](https://support.industry.siemens.com/cs/document/109792902/tia-portal-openness-automation-of-engineering-workflows?dti=0&lc=en-WW)